manimari/Bicycle_project_crowd_evaluation/README.md

 The tasks for this project include gathering insights about the annotators, identifying trends in the data, analyzing the balance of the reference set, and identifying good and bad annotators.

 ## Running the code

-To run the code, clone the repository and install any dependencies required.
-Then, navigate to the src folder and run python main.py.
-The output will be displayed in the console.
+To analyze and visualize the bicycle annotation dataset, you will need to download or clone this repository.
+Once you have done that, follow these instructions:

+1. Open the Jupyter Notebook named 'Bicycle_Annotators.ipynb' in Jupyter Notebook, JupyterLab or Visual Studio Code.

+2. Run each cell in sequence to load the dataset, clean and preprocess the data, and generate visualizations and statistics.

+Note that you will need to have the following Python packages installed: pandas, numpy, and matplotlib.

+If you encounter any issues or have questions, please don't hesitate to contact me.

 ## Dependencies
 - Python 3.7+